benking-web/Greenwood-library-website/README.md

 ### Markdown (MD)

 Markdown is a lightweight markup language with plain-text formatting syntax.
 It is designed to be easy to read and write, and its syntax is converted into HTML for rendering on web pages.
 Markdown is widely used for formatting README files, documentation, notes, messages in online forums, and other types of text that benefit from simple formatting.
-In this project, Markdown (MD) was used.
+In this project, Markdown (MD) was used for this project documentation.

 ### Objectives